jasp-stats/jasp-desktop/Resources/Help/analyses/equivalencepairedsamplesttest.md

 #### Additional Statistics
 - Descriptives: Sample size, sample mean, sample standard deviation, standard error of the mean for each group.
-- Equivalence bounds plot: The TOST procedure is the same as visually inspecting if the 100 - (2*alpha)% confidence interval falls within the set equivalence bounds.
+- Equivalence bounds plot: Displays if the 100-(2*alpha)% confidence interval falls within the set equivalence bounds.

 ### Missing Values
  - Exclude cases analysis by analysis: In case of multiple t-tests within a single analysis, each test will be conducted using all cases with valid data for the dependent variable for the particular t-test.
 Sample sizes may therefore vary across the tests.
 This options is selected by default.